-A series of wall-mounted insulation panels printed with corporate guidelines that were leaked to the artists in the course of their investigations into internet content moderation.
+A series of wall-mounted insulation panels printed with corporate guidelines that were leaked to us in the course of our investigations into internet content moderation.

 Installed at Biennale für aktuelle Fotografie, Mannheim.